 The academy is a company limited by guarantee and an exempt charity.
 The charitable company's memorandum and articles of association are the primary governing documents of the academy trust.
 The trustees are also the directors of the charitable company for the purposes of company law.
-The charitable company operates as North Leamington School.
+The charitable company operates as Elm Tree Multi Academy Trust.

-Details of the trustees who served during the year, and to the date on which these accounts are approved, are included in the Reference and Administrative Details section.
+Details of the Trustees who served during the year, and to the date these accounts are approved are included in the Reference and administrative details on page 1.